osquery/osquery/docs/wiki/installation/install-windows.md

 ### Installing Manually

-To get osquery running as a SYSTEM level service on Windows, one must ensure two things:
+To get osquery running as a `SYSTEM`-level service on Windows, one must ensure two things:

 1. `osqueryd.exe` is running with safe permissions
 2. The Windows Service Control Manager has all of the correct information for running the daemon

-The `osqueryd.exe` daemon is considered safe if the binary and the directory in which the binary resides do not allow non-privileged write accesses and both are owned by either the Administrators group or the SYSTEM account.
+The `osqueryd.exe` daemon is considered safe if the binary and the directory in which the binary resides do not allow non-privileged write accesses and both are owned by either the Administrators group or the `SYSTEM` account.

 The recommended way to set these ACLs is with PowerShell, and we've written a helper function to handle these permissions.
 To do so, `.` source the file and call the function, as follows: